PEO vs Payroll Service: Choosing the Right Option for Your Business

 Labor Law Adherence

 Staying compliant with labor laws is a big deal.
-PEOs help ensure that your business follows laws like the Fair Labor Standards Act (FLSA).
+PEOs help ensure your business follows laws like the Fair Labor Standards Act (FLSA).
 This means they help classify employees correctly and keep you updated on any changes in the law.
 On the other hand, payroll services may not offer this level of support, leaving you to manage compliance on your own.

 Risk Management and Liability